hse-rtcms4j/.github/profile/README.md

 ### Adding Dependency to Your Spring Boot Project

 To integrate RTCMS4J into your Spring Boot microservice application, you need to add the `rtcms4j-spring-client-starter` dependency to your `pom.xml` or `build.gradle` file.
-The current relevant version is `0.1.3`.

 #### Maven